|Go to verse:|

 “And Jesus subdued him.”
 The “him” refers to the demon.
 This is a good example of how spiritual insight and being a “sympathetic listener” (one who is looking for the author’s meaning, not stumbling at every “possible meaning) is necessary to understand the text.
 Jesus did not “subdue” the child.

 “subdued.”
 The Greek word translated “subdued” is epitimaō (#2008 ἐπιτιμάω).
-Usually epitimaō means to express strong disapproval of someone: rebuke, reprove, censure; or to speak seriously, and thus warn in order to prevent or end an action.
-It can also mean “punish” (cp.
-BDAG Lexicon).
-However, in this context, epitimaō has the technical meaning it has in Greek religion of gaining control over a spirit, a demon.
-Robert Guelich (Word Biblical Commentary: Mark) notes that in contexts like these epitimaō is “a commanding word uttered by God or by his spokesman, by which evil powers are brought into submission.”
-Jesus subdued the demon by the power of God that he wielded, his power, which he expressed in words.
+Usually, epitimaō means to express strong disapproval of someone: rebuke, reprove, censure; or to speak seriously, and thus warn in order to prevent or end an action.
+It can also mean “punish.”a However, in this context, epitimaō has the technical meaning it has in Greek religion of gaining control over a spirit, a demon.
+Robert Guelich notes that in contexts like these epitimaō is “a commanding word uttered by God or by his spokesman, by which evil powers are brought into submission.”b Jesus subdued the demon by the power of God that he wielded, power that he expressed in words.

 |Mat 17:19||- (top)|